For the third year in a row, American legislators defy the Air Force’s recommendation to retire the A-10 jet.

 Nouri al-Maliki is almost certain to remain in power, even if it takes months of political bickering.

-A report suggests the Obama Administration is thinking about deploying fewer than ten thousand troops to Afghanistan next year.
+The Obama Administration is thinking about keeping less than ten thousand troops to Afghanistan next year.

-Abdullah Abdullah and Ashraf Ghani look likely to enter a second round of voting in what has so far been a largely peaceful election.
+Abdullah Abdullah and Ashraf Ghani are to enter the second round of what has so far been a largely peaceful election.